SamuelD-Data/zillow_clustering_project/WIP/README.md

 Defining all columns that were used in exploration and beyond in addition to heating_system columns since they were a major part of preparation.

-bathroom_cnt: Number of bathrooms in property (renamed to bathroom_count)

 bathroom_count: Number of bathrooms in property

-bedroom_cnt: Number of bedrooms in property

-bedroom_count: Number of bedrooms in property (renamed to bedroom_count)
+bedroom_count: Number of bedrooms in property

+building_quality_type_id: Code for quality of building type, no description given beyond this (encoded and split into buildingqualitytypeid_x)

+buildingqualitytypeid_x: Boolean columns representing value from building_quality_type_id

-calculatedfinishedsquarefeet: Total living square feet within property (renamed to property_sq_ft)
+lotsize_sqft: Total square feet in lot property is located on

 property_sq_ft: Total living square feet within property

-taxdvalueollarcount: Total tax value of property (renamed to tax_dollar_value)

 tax_dollar_value: Total tax value of property

-heatingorsystemtypeid: Code for type of heating system in property (encoded and split into heating_system_type_x)
+heating_system_type_id: Code for type of heating system in property (encoded and split into heatingsystemtype_x)

-heating_system_type_2: Central heating system in property

-heating_system_type_20: Floor/Wall heating system in property
+heating_system_type_x: Boolean columns representing value from heating_system_type_id

+latitude: latitude of property

+longitude: longitude of property

-heating_system_type_7: Solar heating system in property
+property_land_use_type_id: Code for type of heating system in property (encoded and split into propertylandusetypeid_x)

+propertylandusetypeid_x: Boolean columns representing value from property_land_use_type_id

+year_built: Year property was built

 ### Reasons for Selected Columns